-If your Medicare Advantage health plan or your Primary Care Physician decides, based on medical criteria, that your situation is Time-Sensitive or if any physician calls or writes in support of your request for an expedited review, your Medicare Advantage health plan will issue a decision as expeditiously as possible, but no later than seventy-two (72) hours plus fourteen (14) calendar days, if an extention is taken, after receiving the request.
+If your Medicare Advantage health plan or your Primary Care Provider decides, based on medical criteria, that your situation is Time-Sensitive or if any physician calls or writes in support of your request for an expedited review, your Medicare Advantage health plan will issue a decision as expeditiously as possible, but no later than seventy-two (72) hours plus fourteen (14) calendar days, if an extention is taken, after receiving the request.

 Who can file a Grievance?

 A grievance may be filed by any of the following:

 A grievance is a type of complaint you make if you have a complaint or problem that does not involve payment or services by your Medicare Advantage health plan or a Contracting Medical Provider.
 For example, you would file a grievance: if you have a problem with things such as the quality of your care during a hospital stay; you feel you are being encouraged to leave your plan; waiting times on the phone, at a network pharmacy, in the waiting room, or in the exam room; waiting too long for prescriptions to be filled; the way your doctors, network pharmacists or others behave; not being able to reach someone by phone or obtain the information you need; or lack of cleanliness or the condition of the doctor's office.

 You may file a grievance within sixty (60) calendar days of the date of the circumstance giving rise to the grievance.
 Note: The sixty (60) day limit may be extended for good cause.
 Include in your written request the reason why you could not file within the sixty (60) day timeframe.